-We lease approximately 7,500 square feet of space in Solana Beach, California, which serves as our corporate headquarters and houses certain management and research and development personnel.
-We also lease an approximately 20,000 square foot industrial building in Carlsbad, California to use as an office and manufacturing facility.
-We believe that these facilities are sufficient to meet our current and near-term needs.
+We lease approximately 7,500 square feet of space in Solana Beach, California, which serves as our corporate headquarters and houses certain management and research-and-development personnel.
+We also lease an approximately 20,000 square-foot industrial building in Carlsbad, California to use as an office and manufacturing facility.
+We believe that these facilities are sufficient to meet our current purposes, and that additional space can be obtained on commercially reasonable terms as needed.